fusioninventory/fusioninventory.github.io/documentation/tasks/networkdiscovery.md

 the task is server-triggered, the agent must run in managed mode, and its HTTP port should be reachable from the server.

-## Manual execution

-In order to run a network discovery task without a GLPI server, and for easier troubleshooting, the fusioninventory-netdiscovery task can be run from command line.
-See [fusioninventory-netdiscovery manpage](../agent/man/fusioninventory-netdiscovery.html) for details.

 ## Server execution

 ### Module activation